jackfirth/lens/README.md

 '(a 2 3)
 ```

 Lenses are first class values and pure functional, so they can be abstracted over and functions that operate on lenses can be created.
-For instance, given a lens it's view can be "updated":
+For instance, given a lens its view can be "updated":

 ```racket
 > (lens-transform first-lens '(1 2 3) number->string)